-The Office of Support Services for Students and Employees with Disabilities is committed to coordinating reasonable services and accommodations to JSU students and staff as well as other external constituents with disabilities.
-Special emphasis is given to accessibility and inclusion when meeting the needs of all of our students, employees and visitors.
+The mailing address is: Coordinator of Veterans Affairs P.O.
+Box 17125 Jackson State University Jackson, MS 39217 accessibility and inclusion when meeting the needs of all of our students, employees and visitors.
 Any student, employee, or campus visitor who has been diagnosed with a disability is eligible for accommodations at JSU.
 The student, employee, or visitor must make the University aware of his/her disability by presenting documentation applicably showing the disability and need for academic adjustment, auxiliary aids, accommodations, and services.

-For additional information, please contact the Office of Support Services for Students and Employees with Disabilities at (601) 979-3704.
-The Office is located on the first floor of Jacob L. Reddix Hall.
+For additional information, please contact the Department of Disability Services & ADA Compliance at (601) 979-3704.
+The Office is located on the second floor, Office 2110, of the Student Center.